PranavBawgikar/js-notes/css.md

    - inline-block: Inline-block is simiilar to inline but we can set margin and padding.
    - none: None is used to remove the element from the document flow.
 <br/><br/>
+## Visibility Property
+`visibility: hidden;`

+When visibility is set to none, space for the element is reserved but when the display property is set to none, no space is reserved or blocked for that element.
+<br/><br/>
+## Position Property
+This property defines how an element is positioned in a document.
+All possible values for display property:
+- static: By default all the elements are static.
+The `top`, `right`, `bottom`, `left` and `z-index` properties will have no effect when an element is static.
+- relative: This means that the element is relative to itself.
+The `top`, `right`, `bottom`, `left` and `z-index` properties will work here.
+- absolute: Absolute elements will be positioned relative to its closest positioned / non-static ancestor.
+- fixed: Relative to the browser.
+### z-index
+It decides the stack level of elements.
+Overlapping elements with a larger z-index cover those with a smaller one.
 ## Element States
 1. :hover
 2. :visited